Skip to main content

 As the industry shifts to value-based reimbursement, healthcare providers and hospitals are under more pressure to improve patient outcomes and quality metrics.
 Telemedicine technology offers a solution.
 With the ability to monitor several key health indicators regardless of location, healthcare providers can intervene and adjust medications and treatment plans in real time without the complications that may occur while patients wait for appointments.

-Technological advances have made remote patient care monitoring more effective for a growing number of patients.
-Patients confined to their homes, residing in rural areas or chronically ill may find this type of monitoring particularly beneficial.
+Technological advances make remote patient monitoring more effective for a growing number of patients.
+Patients confined to their homes, residing in rural areas or managing chronic illness may find this type of monitoring particularly beneficial.
 BSN-prepared nurses may discover that telemonitoring employment opportunities can lead to a unique and rewarding career.

-Learn more about the UT Arlington online RN to BSN program.
+Learn more about UTA’s online RN to BSN program.

 Related Articles